COSMO-ORG/fieldextra-wiki/Planning.md

      + [3d;request from Lucio Torisi] Storm relative helicity
      + [3d;request from waa] Transfer COSMO smoother() in fieldextra
      + [3d;interest by O.Liechti] New output type for vertical profiles @ location
-     + [-> 12.4.0] [jmb;2w] Support NetCDF on input
-       Part of project Sinergia
-       Required to use grins in the test environment to compare NetCDF files.
-       Also required for processing of gridded observations (radar, satellite), for interoperability with other MCH groups, for EMPA, for in-memory communication (special NetCDF library available at CSCS), for R&D, for the CLM community... (but the StC has decided that fieldextra is not supported/available for the CLM community).
-       EMPA would be interested using fieldextra for postprocessing of model output once this feature is available.
-       > define set of dimensions supported
-       > define required / optional meta-information
-       > follow CF standard

 ###### Priority low